Eng-MohamedEldeeb/express-app-with-nestjs-syntax/README.md

-# express-app-nestjs-syntax

-<h3>Is it possible to build an Express App Like nestjs applications</h3>
+# Is it possible to build an Express App Like nestjs applications
 <h2>with nest's <b>Syntax</b> ?!</h2>

 <h2>it took me 2 days to figure out how to exactly simulate Nest.js decorators in Express.js</h2>